BDCAMPBELL.NET

 During March 19-23, 2009, I presented a paper entitled Exploring watersheds and conservation action using a Web-based, interactive application at the National Science Teachers Association Annual Conference in New Orleans.
 My presentation ran right after the first keynote on March 19th.
 I had always wanted to attend the NSTA annual conference because I've met so many inspired colleagues at the UW who come back from the conference all hopeful and fired up with enthusiasm for teaching (and learning since you can't teach without learning) science.

-My RA responsibilities entail continuing to work with Mark Haselkorn within the National Center for Border Security and Immigration (NCBSI) construct he has been organizing and working towards transitioning to useful work at the Center for Studies in Demography and Ecology for the near future.
-I continue to work my Research Scientist position minimally to keep health benefits — and looking forward to potential work with the Seattle Port Authority should a large proposal working with the port and regional Coast Guard hit the mark.
+My RA responsibilities changed as I received an offer to work with Mark Haselkorn within the National Center for Border Security and Immigration (NCBSI) construct he had been organizing with colleagues at UTEP and Wayne State University.
+My role required me to contribute useful work at the Center for Studies in Demography and Ecology within the UW community.
+I continued to work my Research Scientist position minimally to keep health benefits — and looked forward to potential work with the Seattle Port Authority should a large proposal working with the port and regional Coast Guard hit the mark.

 As of January 1, 2009, the year has turned and we are in the midst of some hyped changes in our society.
 I figured I might as well make some changes myself.
 I hadn't been taking full advantage of my PhC designation (which Miles reminded me is a big deal at the UW Ocean Sciences Christmas party) which was conferred to me upon passing my General Exam.
 Well, the time seems ripe as I am on a roll with seven of my last papers being accepted for publication, our RVAC seed funding behind us and I have 27 dissertation credits to accumulate before I can be given my PhD degree.
 So, I am spending the next two quarters as a full-time graduate student which comes in nicely for all the conferences fees I must pay to present papers during the Spring conference season.